 Requirements and limitations

 The Slack account you are integrating must have Require App Approval enabled.

 To use the Slack Direct Messages channel with Zendesk messaging, your Zendesk account must meet the following requirements:

 - Zendesk Suite OR Support + Chat (Team plan or above)

 - Zendesk Agent Workspace is enabled.
-See Enabling and disabling the Zendesk Agent Workspace.
+See Activating and deactivating the Zendesk Agent Workspace.

 - Zendesk messaging enabled.
 See About messaging.

 - At least one Chat-enabled agent.
 See About Staff roles in Zendesk Admin Center.

 In addition to the messaging limitations described here, the following limitations apply to this release: